-The Mutual Gains Approach to negotiation (MGA) is a process model, based on hundreds of real-world cases and experimental findings, that lays out four steps for negotiating better outcomes while protecting relationships and reputation.
-A central tenet of the model, and the robust theory that underlies it, is that a vast majority of negotiations in the real world involve parties who have more than one goal or concern in mind and more than one issue that can be addressed in the agreement they reach.
-The model allows parties to improve their chances of creating an agreement superior to existing alternatives.
+Based on hundreds of real-world cases and experimental findings, the Mutual Gains Approach to negotiation (MGA) lays out four steps for negotiating better outcomes while protecting relationships and reputation.
+The vast majority of negotiations, this model holds, involve parties with more than one concern and more than one issue that an agreement might address.
+The model improves the chances of creating an agreement superior to existing alternatives.

-MGA is not the same as “Win-Win” (the idea that all parties must, or will, feel delighted at the end of the negotiation) and does not focus on “being nice.”
+MGA is not the same as “Win-Win” (the idea that all parties must, or will, feel delighted at the end of the negotiation).
+It does not focus on just being nice.
 Rather, it emphasizes careful analysis and good process management.
 The four steps in the model are:

+Divide value fairly.
 At some point in a negotiation, parties have to decide on a final agreement.
-The more value they have created, the easier this will be, but research suggests that parties default very easily into positional bargaining when they try to finalize details of agreements.
-Parties should divide value by finding objective criteria that all parties can use to justify their “fair share” of the value created.
-By identifying criteria or principles that support or guide difficult allocation decisions, parties at the negotiating table can help the groups or organizations they represent to understand why the final package is not only supportable, but fundamentally “fair.”
-This improves the stability of agreements, increases the chances of effective implementation, and protects relationships.
+The more value they have created, the easier this will be, but research suggests that parties default easily into positional bargaining when they try to finalize agreements.
+Parties should divide value by finding objective criteria that all can use to justify their “fair share” of the value created.
+By figuring out how to guide difficult allocation decisions, parties at the negotiating table can also help the groups they represent to understand why the final package is not only supportable, but fundamentally “fair.”
+This makes agreements more stable, it increases the chances of effective implementation, and it protects relationships.

-Follow through by imagining future challenges and their solutions.
-Parties near the end of difficult negotiations—or those who will “hand off” the agreement to others for implementation—often forget to strengthen the agreement by imagining the kinds of things that could derail it or produce future conflicts or uncertainty.
-While it is difficult to focus on potential future challenges, it is wise to include specific provisions in the final document that focus on monitoring the status of commitments; communicating regularly; resolving conflicts or confusions that arise; aligning incentives and resources with the commitments required; and helping other parties who may become a de facto part of implementing the agreement.
-Including these provisions makes the agreement more robust and greatly assists the parties who will have to live with it and by it.
+Imagine future challenges and the solutions needed to follow through on agreements.
+Parties near the end of difficult negotiations—or those who will hand off the agreement to others for implementation—often forget to strengthen the agreement by imagining what could derail it or produce future conflicts.
+While it’s difficult to focus on the future, it’s wise to include specific provisions in the final document that focus on monitoring the status of commitments; communicating regularly; resolving conflicts or confusions that arise; aligning incentives and resources with the commitments required; and helping other parties who may become a de facto part of implementing the agreement.
+Including these provisions makes the agreement more robust and greatly assists those who will have to live by it.